Stream-Aligned Magnetohydrodynamics for Solar Wind Simulations: Simulation Results and Discussion

 where $\bn$ is a unit vector normal to the metal surface directed inward the metal.
 A straightforward (however, insufficient) application to the boundary between the usual and SA-MHD gives us an opportunity to consider the electric-field-free SA-MHD region as if this is the metal and to assign the impedance $Z$ to the boundary surface.
 In this case at the MHD side of this boundary the finite electric field will cause a change in the $\bB_\snull$ field given by Eq.~(\ref{eq:Leontovichbc}):

 It is important to emphasize that this field is induced by the current which is not conducted by the moving solar wind plasma, that is why \equationname~(\ref{eq:deltab0}) describes $\bB_\snull$ field, rather than $\bB_1$.
 Another comment is that the field undergoes a jump across the surface at which the finite current is concentrated, that is why the field given by \equationname~(\ref{eq:deltab0}) exists only ``outside the metal,'' that is in the SA-MHD region that starts at a heliocentric distance of $R=R_{\sS\sA}$.
 The modified field contributes to the flux function resulting in the evolution of the MHD state toward higher alignment (lower electric field).
 The effect is easy to evaluate if the impedance surface is orthogonal to the magnetic field.
 In this case the electric field, $\bE=B_n\bn\times\bu_t$ is orthogonal to $\bn$.
 The normal components, $B_n=\bB\cdot\bn$, $u_n=\bu\cdot\bn$ of the field and velocity are not affected by the extra field given by Eq.~(\ref{eq:deltab0}), while the transverse velocity and field in the layer of a thickness of $\Delta x$, orthogonal to the magnetic field evolve since the extra field Eq.~(\ref{eq:deltab0}) is present at the upper boundary of the slab and absent at the lower one.
-Using the flux functions in equations (\ref{eq:inductionB0}) and (\ref{eq:momentumB0}), one can find, that:
+Using the flux functions in equations (\ref{eq:inductionB0}) and (\ref{eq:momentumB0}), one can find the source terms for the MHD velocity, $(\partial_t\mathbf{u})_L$, and for the induction field, $(\partial_t\mathbf{B})_L$, caused by the shielding currents implied in the \cite{Leontovich:1948a} boundary condition (that is why we use subscript $L$):

 in the last equation one can also put $B_nu_n=\bB\cdot\bu$, since the normal vector is aligned with the field, hence, $\bB=B_n\bn$.
 Now, one can derive {\it aligning sources} assuming the distributing conducting layers instead of concentrated impedance by substituting $\mathrm{d}(1/Z)/\mathrm{d}x$ for $1/(Z\Delta x)$ ratio, which may be conveniently parameterized as $\mathrm{d}(1/Z)/\mathrm{d}x=1/(V_A^2+u_n^2)\tau$, so that: